Want to jump straight to the quotes? Compare here and find the cheapest premium with the best coverage.

 Best Short Term Health Insurance Options in Oregon

 Health insurance accounts for a large portion of our budgets.
 Even so, it’s possible to find affordable health insurance.
 Short term health insurance is a good option if you’re looking to fill a gap in coverage because you’re waiting for your new employer’s plan to kick-in, you’ve aged out of your parents’ benefits or if you find yourself without care because of a life event.

 The following are some companies highlighted to help jump-start your search.
 And it’s possible, likely even, to find a plan that fills your gap in coverage, fits your needs and suits your budget.
 To help you start your search, we’ve highlighted 5 companies that provide short term health insurance in Oregon.

-Agile boasts a quick application and approval process.
-According to its site, you can be approved as quickly as 8 minutes.
+Pivot Health boasts a quick application and approval process.
 Many plans go into effect the next day.
-Agile also offers dental and vision plans.
 Many of its insurance partners are rated an A+ by AM Best.
 (AM Best rates the financial strength and stability of companies in the insurance industry.)

 2. Most Affordable: LifeMap

 Looking for an affordable short term health insurance plan in Oregon?
 Consider LifeMap.
 LifeMap plans cover hospital and emergency care, lab tests and X-rays, and annual breast and pelvic exams.
 Prostate cancer screening is also covered.

 LifeMap short term health plans don’t cover things like preexisting conditions, massage therapy and annual physicals.
 It’s important to note that LifeMap only covers injuries and illnesses that happen while your policy is active.
 LifeMap short term plans cover medical only, they don’t include dental and vision benefits.